schubergphilis/terraform-aws-mcaf-clientvpn/README.md

 # terraform-aws-mcaf-clientvpn

-Terraform module to create a managed AWS Client VPN endpoint.
+Terraform module to create a managed AWS Client VPN endpoint and Okta app for authentication.

 > [!NOTE]
 > If creating more than one VPN endpoint, be sure to configure `var.cloudwatch_log_group_name`